killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 Ensuring all these properties is a great way to write fast programs.
 Let's look at how we can do this in Rust:

-If you know what you will do with you data, you can probably figure out how to best store it.
+If you know what you will do with your data, you can probably figure out how to best store it.
 If you for example always iterate through a known list of values, an array (or a `Vec`) is the way to go.
 If you need to look up values by known keys, and don't care about the order they are stored in, a hash map sounds good.